HiPAL: A Deep Framework for Physician Burnout Prediction Using Activity Logs in Electronic Health Records: Related Work

 \section{Related Work}

-\textbf{Burnout Prediction.} Early studies mainly focused on risk factors associated with burnout using self-reported surveys and have highlighted the link between perceived workload and burnout \cite{balch2010surgeon,shanafelt2009burnout,shanafelt2012burnout}.
-Machine learning models such as k-means and linear regression were used to identify the level of burnout \cite{bauernhofer2018subtypes,lee2020app,batata2018mixed}.
-Purely relying on self-reported measures, they are subject to inaccuracy of workload measurement and unable to provide unobtrusive burnout prediction \cite{kannampallil2021conceptual}.
-Recently, the quantification of clinician workload based on EHR use has enabled studies to track EHR-based workload measures \cite{baxter2021measures,sinsky2020metrics}, and apply off-the-shelf machine learning to predict burnout based on delicately design summary statistics of clinical activities as features \cite{lou2021predicting,escribe2022understanding}.
+\textbf{Burnout Prediction.} Early studies mainly focused on risk factors associated with burnout using self-reported surveys and have highlighted the link between perceived workload and burnout \cite{shanafelt2009burnout,shanafelt2012burnout}.
+Machine learning models such as k-means and linear regression were used to predict the level of burnout from survey responses \cite{bauernhofer2018subtypes,lee2020app,batata2018mixed}.
+Because these approaches relied purely on self-reported survey responses as input data, they are subject to inaccuracy in workload measurement and are unable to provide unobtrusive burnout prediction \cite{kannampallil2021conceptual}.
+Recently, the quantification of clinician workload based on EHR activity logs has enabled studies to track EHR-based activity measures \cite{baxter2021measures,sinsky2020metrics}, and to apply off-the-shelf machine learning to predict burnout based on delicately design summary statistics of clinical activities as features \cite{lou2021predicting,escribe2022understanding}.